Opinion | Time to call out the GOP’s new Jim Crow tactics

 This follows the clownish display by President Trump’s lawyer Rudolph W. Giuliani in a federal court in Pennsylvania.
 There, he railed against disproportionately Black cities, seeking to cast doubt on potentially millions of votes.
 The Associated Press reports, “Democrats in control in major cities in those states — Giuliani name-checked Philadelphia, Pittsburgh, Atlanta, Las Vegas, Phoenix, Milwaukee and Detroit — prevented Republican observers from watching election workers process mail-in ballots so the workers could falsify enough ballots to ensure Trump lost, Giuliani claimed, without evidence to back it up.”
 (In fact, there is replete evidence this did not happen.)

-Let’s be brutally honest: We have not seen a coordinated effort of this magnitude and geographic breath to disenfranchise African Americans voters since the Jim Crow era.
+Let’s be brutally honest: We have not seen a coordinated effort of this magnitude and geographic breadth to disenfranchise African American voters since the Jim Crow era.
 Trump — who has embraced white supremacist symbolism (e.g., the Confederate flag, military bases named for Confederate generals), defended an accused White vigilante murderer, deployed anti-immigrant fearmongering, cheered on Proud Boys and tried to scare White suburbanites with the prospect of racially integrated neighbors — is now leading a campaign that seeks to exclude African American votes.
 This should remove any doubt that the Trumpist Republican Party, like many right-wing populist parties in Europe, is at its core a racist enterprise.

 We are urged not to assume bad motives of our opponents.
 Any suggestion that we hold accountable the purveyors of lies and racist memes is met with howls of protest.
 The idea that it would be better for the country and for the center-right to level the Republican Party with a wrecking ball provokes a spasm of rage.
 But let’s get real.